JoshuaMart/Interactsh-Library/README.md

 require 'typhoeus'

 # Initialization
-Interactsh = Interactsh.new
+interactsh = Interactsh.new

 # Simulate interaction
-domain = Interactsh.get_domain
+domain = interactsh.get_domain
 request = Typhoeus::Request.new(domain)
 request.run

 # We get the the different interactions
-datas = Interactsh.poll
+datas = interactsh.poll
 datas.each do |data|
   puts "Request type : '#{data['protocol']}' from '#{data['remote-address']}' at #{data['timestamp']}"
 end